 Above the settings table there are links that allow you to view the node help file, reboot the node, or reset the node to a firstboot or "NOCALL" configuration.
 You can edit or select a setting and then click the Save Setting button at the right side of the row to implement the change.
 You may also reset an item to default values by clicking the Set to Default button.
-For some settings you may need to reboot your node to apply the change, and in that case a message will be displayed notifying you that a reboot is required.
+Each row has hover help which can be displayed by hovering your cursor over the question mark icon at the left side of each row.